tlswg/tls13-spec/draft-ietf-tls-tls13.md

   SHA-224, SHA-256, SHA-384, and SHA-512 {{SHS}}, respectively.
 The
   "none" value is provided for future extensibility, in case of a signature algorithm which does not require hashing before signing.
-  The use of MD5 and SHA-224 is deprecated.
-The md5_RESERVED and sha224_RESERVED values MUST NOT be offered or negotiated by any implementation.
+  The use of MD5, SHA-1, and SHA-224 are deprecated.
+The md5_RESERVED
+  and sha224_RESERVED values MUST NOT be offered by any implementations.
+  The sha1_RESERVED value SHOULD NOT be offered, however clients willing to negotiate use of TLS 1.2 MAY offer support for SHA-1 in the near term for backwards compatibility with old servers.

 signature
 : This field indicates the signature algorithm that may be used.